mccollumn/Hindsight-UI/README.md

-# Webtrends Reporting
+# Analytics Reporting

-This is a user interface for viewing Webtrends Analytics reporting.
+This is a user interface for viewing website analytics reporting.
 All data is retrieved using the Data Extraction v2.0 API.

 ## Setup